-In November 2017, (new) CEO Dara Khosrowshahi disclosed a cyber attack suffered by the company in October 2016 which breached the personal information of 57 million customers and drivers.
+In November 2017, the company's (new) CEO Dara Khosrowshahi disclosed a cyber attack suffered in October 2016 which breached the personal information of 57 million customers and drivers.
 Khosrowshahi said "none of this should have happened, and I will not make excuses for it.
 While I can’t erase the past, I can commit on behalf of every Uber employee that we will learn from our mistakes".
 For background, the company's former CEO had resigned in June 2017 due to the 'toxic' corporate culture he had overseen.

 As part of the company's disclosure they revealed that the hackers responsible had been paid $100,000 to delete the data and keep the breach quiet.
 Subsequently, the company were accused of concealing the breach and criticised for failing to notify the individuals affected and regulators.
 In the fallout during 2017, two employees responsible for the 2016 incident response were fired by Khosrowshahi.

 Want to discuss this case?
-We're offering a FREE 20 minute phone consultation to discuss this case and the implications it has for your organisation.
+You can purchase a 30 minute conference call with our analysts to discuss this case and the implications it has for your organisation.
 Just select the time and date that works for you:

 We've done the analysis so you can make the decisions